What are EMMETT 4 Animals?

 Symptoms which may be relieved:

 • Lead/harness strain

 • Inhibited movement/muscle restrictions / stiffness / decreased suppleness / change in performance

 • Poor performance / behaviour changes / emotional problems

 The results can be dramatic even for first-time clients.
 Accurate and fast assessments of imbalances in the body are an integral feature of this technique.

-An EMMETT treatment helps to improve recovery from workouts helping competition horses and dogs achieve peak performance, along with addressing lameness, muscle restrictions, saddle soreness, uneven gait and lack of performance.
+An EMMETT 4 Animals treatment helps to improve recovery from workouts helping competition horses and dogs achieve peak performance, along with addressing lameness, muscle restrictions, saddle soreness, uneven gait and lack of performance.

-I qualified as a practitioner in January 2018 and can offer releases for both horse and rider.
+Samantha Milns is a qualified practitioner In January 2018 and she is based in Tunbridge Wells and can offer releases for both horse and rider.